MolecularCartography/Optimus/README.md

   3. Proceed with the installation.
 You'll be asked to accept the terms of GPL license at the end.
   4. Restart KNIME after the installation is finished.

 Note, that the procedure described above should be completed only **once**.
 So, if you get a new version of the workflow in the future, all you'll have to do is just to open it with KNIME.
 As soon as the steps above are accomplished, your environment is ready to run the workflow.

+*Possible Python compatibility issues:* If you have several Python installations in your system, please make sure that KNIME detected the correct one.
+To do this, go to `File => Preferences`, then type "python" in the filter box.
+You should see two items at the left-hand side of the dialog: `KNIME > Python`.
+Click at `Python` and check that there're no error messages appear.
+If there're any, press `Browse...` and navigate to the python executable that was called when installing modules at the 3rd step.
+If you followed the instructions above precisely, you can get a path to the needed python executable by executing `which python` in Linux/OS X terminal or `where python` in Windows command prompt.

 1. Download [a file with the workflow](./LCMS_v_0.1.zip) from this repository.
 2. In the KNIME window, go to `File => Import KNIME Workflow...`. `Workflow Import Selection` dialog should open after this.